Arriva London

-Arriva London is a major bus company operating services in Greater London.
-It is a subsidiary of Arriva UK Bus and operates services under contract to Transport for London.
-It was formed in 1998 from a fusion of previously separate Arriva subsidiaries Grey-Green, Leaside Buses, Kentish Bus, London & Country and South London Transport.
+Arriva London is a bus operator operating primarily in Greater London and partially in Essex, Hertfordshire, Kent and Surrey.
+It is a subsidiary of Arriva UK Bus and operates services for London Buses under contract to Transport for London.
 Operations are split between two registered companies, Arriva London North Limited and Arriva London South Limited.

 History

 The origins of Arriva London can be traced back to 1980 when the Cowie Group purchased the Grey-Green coach business in London.

-In February 1987, Grey-Green commenced operating bus routes in north and east London under contract to London Regional Transport.
+On February 1987, Grey-Green commenced operating bus routes in north and east London under contract to London Regional Transport (LRT).